gboeing/ppd534/syllabus/readme.md

 **Oct 10 - Workshop Day**

-Group assignment 4 due the day before class.
+Group assignment 4 due the day of class.